deepak23000154/Experiment--02-Implementation-of-combinational-logic-/README.md

+# Experiment 02 Implementation of combinational logic gates
 ## Name:Deepak
 ## Roll no:23000154

-# Experiment -02 Implementation of combinational logic gates
-Implementation of combinational logic gates

 ## AIM:
 To implement the given logic function verify its operation in Quartus using Verilog programming.
 F1= A’B’C’D’+AC’D’+B’CD’+A’BCD+BC’